How much sperm does it take to get pregnant? See Cryos' recommendations

 In IVF treatment, the eggs are extracted from the ovaries and fertilized with the sperm cells in a laboratory.
 When purchasing donor sperm for IVF treatment we recommend using 1 x IUI straw MOT5.
 You can also use 1 x MOT10 straw or higher if your preferred donor only has those options available.

 If your fertility clinic prefers to prepare the sperm at their premises, you can also choose ICI straws.
 If you order ICI straws, we recommend the following options per treatment: 2 x ICI straws with MOT10 or 1 x ICI straw with MOT20.

-The amount of sperm straws needed to become pregnant with IVF or other types of fertility treatment differs very much from one person to another.
-It is possible to become pregnant with IVF treatment by only using 1 sperm straw, but in general we recommend you should expect 5-6 treatment cycles per pregnancy if you are treated at a fertility clinic.
+The number of sperm straws needed to become pregnant with IVF or other fertility treatment differs very much from one person to another.
+It is possible to become pregnant with IVF treatment by only using 1 sperm straw.
+Still, in general, we recommend you should expect 5-6 treatment cycles per pregnancy if you are treated at a fertility clinic.

 How many straws do you need for ICSI?

 ICSI treatment is a variation of IVF treatment where the eggs are extracted from the ovaries and a single sperm cell is inserted into each egg in a laboratory.
 ICSI is one of the most effective types of fertility treatment, which means that 1 x IUI straw MOT2 is sufficient.

 When purchasing donor sperm for ICSI treatment, it is possible to use both IUI and ICI straws if your clinic can prepare the ICI sperm straws before treatment.

 How many straws do you need for IUI?